 Embedded processor

-An embedded processor is one type of processor which is designed to control mechanical functions and electrical functions.
-It consists of several blocks such as the processor, timer, an interrupt controller, program memory and data memory, power supply, reset and clock oscillator circuits, system application-specific circuits, ports and interfacing circuits.
+An embedded processor is a kind of computer chip that is utilized inside devices to give additional functionality in areas such as control, mechanical, and electrical monitoring.
+An embedded processor can be programmed particularly for the task at hand.
+As a result, it can support a wide range of CPU architectures.
 Embedded processors are designed especially for coping with the needs of an embedded gadget.

-Embedded processors may be observed in transportable devices like virtual [not sure what you mean by virtual can i change to sports/activity/smart?] watches, PDAs, digital cameras, GPS gadgets and MP3 players.
+Embedded processors may be observed in transportable devices like smart [not sure what you mean by virtual can i change to sports/activity/smart?] watches, PDAs, digital cameras, GPS gadgets and MP3 players.
 They can also be located in large structures such as visitor’s lights, systems controlling energy, vegetation and factory controllers.

 Figure 1.6: Embedded processors [https://microcontrollerslab.com/embedded-processors-types/]